Vietnamese invasions of Cambodia: Resistance and repression

 From 1837 to 39, Cambodian anti-Vietnamese revolts led by Nong and Ey erupted in provinces near Phnom Penh.
-The governor Trương Minh Giảng enacted a notorious repression campaign against Khmer dissents to put down these revolts by using forces and terrors.
-In Kampong Thom, Vietnamese troops terrorized the locals and forced them to flee into the jungles.
+The governor Trương Minh Giảng enacted a campaign against Khmer dissents to put down these revolts.
 In Kandal province, Vietnamese troops failed to eliminate the Cambodian resistance movement.
 The rebels then retreated through jungles and mountains to Siamese-controlled territories.
-Thousands of prisoners had to dig holes, where they were shot at spots and burned to death by Vietnamese soldiers.

 Siamese invasion (1841-1845)

 Prince Ang Duong (Chan's brother exiled in Bangkok) led the opposition faction to resist the Vietnamese occupation.

 Feeling anxiety about the Vietnamization progress of Cambodia, in June 1840 Minh Mang demoted Queen Mey and her sisters appointed them as low-rank officials of the province.
 Frustrated with the deposition of Queen Mey, a serious rebellion broke out in September.
 The rebellion was put down in early 1841.
 In August, Ang Mey and her sisters had been poisoned by Vietnamese secret police in an opera house, then deported to Saigon along with the royal regalia.
 Some members of the Cambodian ruling dynasty were imprisoned on Côn Sơn Island.
 The death of Minh Mang in 1841 changed the situation.
 Vietnamese offices and soldiers in Tây Thành Province were torn down by Cambodian guerillas while the governor Trương Minh Giảng had been calling back by the newly crowned emperor Thieu Tri to deal with internal rebellions.
 After a failed attempt to bring Prince Im to Cambodian throne in late 1841, Trương Minh Giảng committed suicide.

-Took advantage, Thai forces numbering 35,000 troops invaded Cambodia, occupying Phnom Penh, and asserted their rule over the abandoned Vietnamese province.
+Thai forces numbering 35,000 troops Took advantage, and invaded Cambodia, occupying Phnom Penh, and asserted their rule over the abandoned Vietnamese province.
 Bodin ordered to deport and massacre all Vietnamese in Cambodia.
 However, Thai rule was short-lived, as they evacuated Phnom Penh in early 1844 and withdrew to Udong.